lena-sapr/lena-sapr/README.md

-# My name is Lena, I am a Data Scientist =^.^=
+# My name is Lena, I am a Data Scientist

 ## I'm working on:
  - Data Analysis
  - Machine Learning
  - Deep Learning

-As Yuval Noah Harari said, Data-ism is the new religion.
+As Yuval Noah Harari said, [Data-ism](https://en.wikipedia.org/wiki/Dataism') is the new religion.
 If that's the case, data scientists are kind of new priests o_O

 ## Stack